Archkr/SillyTavern-OutfitSwitch/README.md

 # Outfit Switcher for SillyTavern

-Outfit Switcher is the slim single-character wardrobe manager that predated the modern **Outfit Lab** inside Costume Switcher.
+Outfit Switcher is the slim single-character wardrobe manager spun out of the modern **Outfit Lab** inside [Costume Switcher for SillyTavern](https://github.com/archkrrr/SillyTavern-CostumeSwitch).
 It watches streaming responses, fires the right costume the moment a keyword or regex hits, and keeps manual overrides one click away.
-The extension still works great for focused setups or legacy installs, but its ideas now live on inside Costume Switcher’s Outfit Lab with a richer UI and multi-character support.
+The extension still works great for focused setups or legacy installs while the Outfit Lab continues forward with richer UI and multi-character support.

-**Costume Switcher for SillyTavern**

-Costume Switcher is the companion piece to Lenny’s **Character Expressions** extension—it uses the same foundations, but instead of changing facial expressions it swaps the entire costume or avatar folder the moment a new speaker takes the spotlight.
-Install Costume Switcher (v3.3.0 and newer) and you will find the Outfit Lab panel that evolved from this project, complete with per-character wardrobe builders, trigger tooling, and live testers so you can tune behaviour without leaving the app.
+**Costume Switcher at a glance:** the flagship extension that handles full-cast wardrobe automation, integrates with Character Expressions, and ships the Outfit Lab that inspired this standalone drawer.
+Install it if you want the complete experience; reach for Outfit Switcher when you need a lighter, single-character tool or compatibility with older builds.

-Think of Outfit Switcher as the little brother that proved the concept.
-Costume Switcher is the flagship, dressing the whole cast, sharing telemetry with Character Expressions, and shipping the Outfit Lab that now covers single-character workflows too.
+Think of Outfit Switcher as the little brother carved out of the Outfit Lab.
+Costume Switcher remains the flagship, dressing the whole cast, sharing telemetry with Character Expressions, and evolving the Outfit Lab that now covers single-character workflows too.
 If you are starting fresh, install **Costume Switcher** and enable **Outfit Lab**—you will get everything documented here plus ensemble automation.
 Keep Outfit Switcher around only if you prefer its pared-back drawer or need a lightweight alternative for older SillyTavern builds.

 Under the hood both extensions listen to streaming output, score the mentions they care about, and update costumes instantly.
 Costume Switcher layers scene awareness, focus locks, and outfit variants on top, while Outfit Switcher keeps those smarts targeted at a single pipeline.
 The shared lineage means tips from the Outfit Lab directly improve your Outfit Switcher setup and vice versa.